 New Zealand lacks a systemic, child-centred approach to online harm.

-For over a decade, we have largely taken a "watch and wait" approach — observing global action without leading our own.
-The Safer Online Services and Media Platforms (SOSMP) review aimed to change this, but was scrapped by the 6th National-led Coalition Government in 2024 under Minsiter of DIA Brooke van Velden.
+The Safer Online Services and Media Platforms (SOSMP) review aimed to change this, but was scrapped by the 6th National-led Coalition Government in 2024.

-It aimied to update New Zealand’s outdated, pre-internet regulations.
+The draft framework aimed to update New Zealand’s outdated, pre-internet regulations.

-Over 50% of submissions were broadly supportive — including Meta, Google, Microsoft, X Corp, Reddit, TikTok
+• Over 50% of submissions were broadly supportive — including Meta, Google, Microsoft, X Corp, Reddit, TikTok

-Around 40% of submitters did not take a clear position.
+• Around 40% of submitters did not take a clear position.

-Only 10% were opposed.
+• Only 10% were opposed.

-Despite this, the entire reform effort was dropped by the current National Coalition Government, citing concerns about freedom of expression.
+Despite this, the reform effort was dropped by the current National Coalition Government, citing concerns about freedom of expression.

 A DIA spokesperson told media, “Content regulatory reform of the scale proposed by the Safer Online Services and Media Platforms work is not a ministerial priority for the Minister of Internal Affairs, Brooke van Velden.”